Beginner’s Guide to Driving the Florida Keys Highway

 Florida Keys Highway Map

-Miami → Key Largo → Islamorada → Marathon → Big Pine Key → Key West
+Homestead → Key Largo → Islamorada → Marathon → Big Pine Key → Key West

-FAQ: The Florida Keys Highway
+FAQ: Driving the Florida Keys Highway

 Q: Is the drive from Miami to Key West worth it?